David Moore (restaurateur): Biography

-In October 2013 Moore opened his first pop-restaurant, Pieds Nus, just a stone's throw away from L'Autre Pied.
-The restaurant was around until April 2014 and is won many followers for its simple dishes best shared.
+In October 2013 Moore opened his first pop-restaurant, Pieds Nus.
 In the short time it was open, it received rave reviews from The Telegraph, Hello Magazine, The Evening Standard and many more.

-David Moore is also founding partner of the London Cocktail Club, which has gone on to open 6 bars across London.
-Since 2013, he is also a backer of the Treboom Brewery, as well as a trustee of Cockpit Arts.
+David Moore is also founding partner of the London Cocktail Club, which has gone on to open multiple bars across the UK.
+He is a trustee of Cockpit Arts.

 David Moore has made several TV appearances including BBC MasterChef: The Professionals and BBC Out of the Frying Pan, both of which aired in summer 2010.
-He is most likely to be remembered as an inspector on BBC The Restaurant, series 2 and 3, alongside his former mentor Raymond Blanc and fellow inspector Sarah Willingham.
+He was an inspector on BBC The Restaurant, series 2 and 3, alongside his former mentor Raymond Blanc and fellow inspector Sarah Willingham.